Jadamso/ProjectTemplate/README.md

 ```

-make GitTemplate to be in Copyable Directory
+make GitTemplate to be in copyable Directory

 ```bash
 cp -r ./GitTemplate $HOME/Desktop/Common